J-1 Visa Guide for Exchange Visitors

 The short-term scholar program allows professors and researchers to visit the United States.
 This program is limited to 6 months.
 During this time, participants may give lectures, provide training, among other things.

-To participate in the short-term scholar program, you must:
+To participate in the short-term scholar program, you must be:

 SPECIALIST